-3.7 The .include directive
+3.8 The .include directive

 This directive must be followed by a single string argument that is the path to a file.
 The contents of the file are read and incorporated into the input at this point.
 If the string does not contain any slashes, the path to the xfpt library is prepended.
 Otherwise, the path is used unaltered.
+If .include is used inside a macro, it is evaluated each time the macro is called, and thus can be used to include a different file on each occasion.